Azure VMware Solution network design considerations

 There are several networking considerations to review before you set up your Azure VMware Solution environment.
 This article provides solutions for use cases that you might encounter when you're using Azure VMware Solution to configure your networks.

 Azure VMware Solution compatibility with AS-Path Prepend

-Azure VMware Solution is incompatible with AS-Path Prepend for redundant ExpressRoute configurations and doesn't honor the outbound path selection from Azure towards on-premises.
-If you're running 2 or more ExpressRoute paths between on-prem and Azure plus the following listed conditions are true, you may experience impaired connectivity or no connectivity between your on-premises networks and Azure VMware Solution.
+Azure VMware Solution is compatible with AS-Path Prepend for redundant ExpressRoute configurations, with the caveat of not honoring the outbound path selection from Azure toward on-premises.
+If you're running two or more ExpressRoute paths between on-premises and Azure, and you don't meet the listed prerequisites, you might experience impaired connectivity or no connectivity between your on-premises networks and Azure VMware Solution.

 - The same netblocks are being advertised from two or more circuits.